‘The Real’ Star Loni Love Reflects On ‘Hurtful’ Bullying After Tamar Braxton Drama

-Loni Love has opened up about the “hurtful” bullying she received after her friendship with Tamar Braxton ended in the wake of her departure from The Real back in 2016, as well why she didn’t exactly want to be a co-host on the show to begin with.
-The star, who has appeared as a co-host on the daytime talk show alongside Adrienne Bailon, Jeannie Mai, and Tamera Mowry-Housley, since the show first began in 2013, got candid about the drama in her new book, called I Tried to Change So You Don’t Have To.
+Loni Love has opened up about the “hurtful” bullying she received after her friendship with Tamar Braxton ended in the wake of her departure from The Real back in 2016.
+She also described why she didn’t exactly want to be a co-host on the show at all.
+The star, who has appeared as a co-host on the daytime talk show alongside Adrienne Bailon, Jeannie Mai, and Tamera Mowry-Housley since the show began in 2013, got candid about the drama in her new book, I Tried to Change So You Don’t Have To.

 People shared an excerpt from the memoir on June 10.
 The site revealed that Loni touched on the nasty feud that boiled over four years ago when she spoke candidly about the bullying she received from fans who believed she was the reason Tamar exited the show.

 As fans will already know, Tamar publicly blamed Loni for her being fired from the show, which is something Loni has repeatedly denied.
-The two have had multiple public back and forths ever since, but are still not thought to be on good terms.
+The two have had multiple public back-and-forths ever since and are still not likely on good terms.

 In her book, Loni once again denied she had anything to do with Tamar being fired as she addressed the widespread backlash that saw many of Tamar’s fans call her out across social media.